-Brief overview of the military's influence in UK schools and colleges:
+Brief overview of the military's influence in UK schools and colleges

 Are military-led activities and military approaches appropriate within the education system?
 What about aspects of the 'military ethos' which are very different to the values of education, such as unquestioning obedience to 'superiors' rather than critical thinking?
-To what extent is this policy driven by militarism - the systematic privileging of the military and military approaches to problems and conflicts?
-We recognise the exciting and beneficial experiences that armed forces visits and the Military Ethos in Schools programme can provide, but we believe that there are alternative, non-military organisations and approaches that can have the same positive results, without the possible huge downsides of students joining the armed forces as a result and/or carrying a solely-positive impression of the armed forces with them into adult life.
+To what extent is this policy driven by militarism - the systematic promotion of the military and military approaches?
+We recognise that armed forces-related activities in schools can provide exciting and beneficial experiences, but we believe that there are alternative, non-military organisations and approaches that can have the same positive results, without the agendas of recruitment (with all the risks and downsides this brings) and deliberately giving students a positive impression of the armed forces.

 Different stances of schools: as mentioned above, schools have a range of stances on military influence.
 For example, Bro Myrddin Welsh Comprehensive School has for many years banned the armed forces from visiting or providing any resources (although in the rare cases where a pupil wants to join the armed forces, the Careers Wales Officer based at the school helps them get relevant information).
-Similarly, Trinity Catholic School in Leamington Spa do not have visits from the armed forces or a Combined Cadet Force; their head teacher Chris Gabbett opposes the Military Ethos in Schools programme ("I would suggest that channelling the same funding to improve numeracy and cultural and functional literacy for their younger siblings may have a greater chance of breaking the cycle of poverty, without promoting a military ethos...
-I think to maintain a local, school based [Combined Cadet] force is anathema to promoting a message of peace.") and the recruitment of 16 and 17 year-olds into the armed forces.
+Similarly, Trinity Catholic School in Leamington Spa do not have visits from the armed forces or a Combined Cadet Force; their head teacher Chris Gabbett opposes the Military Ethos in Schools programme ('I would suggest that channelling the same funding to improve numeracy and cultural and functional literacy for their younger siblings may have a greater chance of breaking the cycle of poverty, without promoting a military ethos...
+I think to maintain a local, school based [Combined Cadet] force is anathema to promoting a message of peace') and the recruitment of 16 and 17 year-olds into the armed forces.
 However, Trinity do allow community cadet units to give assemblies, as part of a rounded education, allowing students to decide whether they want to join or not.
 A school with a 'neutral' stance is St Teilo's in Cardiff, which does not have a relationship with the armed forces and does permit armed forces visits.
-Some schools integrate critical thinking on the military’s youth engagement into the curriculum, by inviting an organisation like ForcesWatch in to facilitate a workshop, or by creating their own teaching units on the issue, such as the ‘Young people in the military’ unit taken by a year 9 class in one inner-London academy.
+Some schools integrate critical thinking on the military’s youth engagement into the curriculum, by inviting an organisation like ForcesWatch or Veterans for Peace UK in to facilitate a workshop, or by creating their own teaching units on the issue, such as the ‘Young people in the military’ unit taken by a year 9 class in one inner-London academy.

-If you or someone you know have done something like this, or if you have any questions or comments, please get in touch with us at email@example.com / 020 7837 2822.
+If you or someone you know have challenged the military's influence in the education system, or if you have any questions or comments, or would like to request a workshop or talk for your school, college, university, or group, please get in touch with us at email@example.com / 020 7837 2822.